 Why do they come back after pulling away?

-Men come back to their women because of many reasons, but these are the most common ones.
+Men return to their women for many reasons, but these are the most common ones:

 He regrets his decision

 After the initial taste of freedom, men often realize that grass is not always greener on the other side.
 They may also realize they could have tried harder and given the relationship one more chance.

 He couldn’t find a woman as good as you